 Join the Airline Newsletter

 Another way to keep up to date with special discounts is by signing up for an airline’s newsletter.
 You can sign up to as many airlines as you want and send their email to a designated folder (on Gmail or Outlook).
 This way, they won’t clutter your inbox.

 Sometimes, airlines have amazing discounts that are accessible from their website and newsletter, but you don’t see them anywhere else.
 You will never miss their discounts if you join their mailing list.

 Buy ASAP Unless You Still Have Time

-If you know you will have a trip in 1 month from now, but you don’t know if the price is good or not, chances are you should buy the ticket as soon as possible.
+If you know you will have a trip one month from now, but you don’t know if the price is good or not, chances are you should buy the ticket as soon as possible.
 The closest you are to the departure date; the more expensive tickets tend to get.

-If there are still months ahead, you can observe prices for some weeks, and then decide.
-Usually, prices won’t get cheaper after 6 to 8 weeks for the departure date.
+If there are still months ahead, you can observe prices for some weeks and then decide.
+Usually, prices won’t get cheaper after 6 to 8 weeks from the departure date.

 When it comes to miles, buying ASAP will always get you better deals.
 Last month I bought a ticket from Sao Paulo to Lima for 9K miles.
 Now, the same flight is only available for 45K miles!